YJDoc2/Kerberos-JS-Module/API.md

 <h5 id='server-decrypt-req'>decryptReq(reqEncStr,ticket)</h5>
 <p>Method used to decrypt the request of user.</p>
-<p><strong>NOTE that this does not verify if the user is valid holder of ticket, or the ticket is valid or not.
+<p><strong>NOTE : this does not verify if the user is valid holder of ticket, or the ticket is valid or not.
 This just decrypts the request.</strong></p>
 <p>THe reason behind keeping this method is that it is not necessary to send just an encrypted object as a request.
 The request itself can be another encrypted string or so,which is then again encrypted with key in ticket.Server can use this to decrypt it and obtained the string inside, which can be further decrypted if required.</p>
 Params :
 <ul>